Dome Theatre (Montreal): Theatre training

 This Dawson College three-year training program to become a professional actor covers a variety of actor techniques.
-The program notably includes training on the history of the theater, with reference to classical and contemporary texts.
-It also includes studio lessons on theater, improvisation, voice techniques, actor movements, dance, stage combat and camera games.
-This training brings students' skills development through performances in studios and on the stage of the new Dawson theater.
+The program notably includes training on the history of the theatre, with reference to classical and contemporary texts.
+It also includes studio lessons on theatre, improvisation, voice techniques, actor movements, dance, stage combat and camera games.
+This training brings students' skills development through performances in studios and on the stage of the new Dawson theatre.

-The plays performed by the students and directed by the teachers of the theater department at Dawson College are presented to the public at the Dome Theater.
+The plays performed by the students and directed by the teachers of the theatre department at Dawson College are presented to the public at the Dome Theatre.

 The training program to become a professional actor include preparing graduates for the world of professional artists' work.
 They include in particular the definition of their offer of artist services, their online self-promotion (e.g. photos, voice recording or artistic demonstration), preparation for artistic contests or auditions such as general auditions for the Quebec Dramatic Art Federation.
 The program also includes information on artists' agents and their selection criteria; on the film and theatrical production industry in Montreal and Quebec.

-Generally, students and graduates of this theater program have a variety of career opportunities, including working with professional organizations hiring artists in theater, television, film, radio, and today on platforms digital.
+Generally, students and graduates of this theatre program have a variety of career opportunities, including working with professional organizations hiring artists in theatre, television, film, radio, and today on platforms digital.